seanbreckenridge/dotfiles/README.md

 Then, by editing the README at .yadm/README.md locally, if its been changed it gets automatically added to the next commit you do.

-This does have the downside of not being able to commit README.md changes directly, and there are some edge cases, but it works for its intended purpose.
+This does have the downside of not being able to commit readme changes directly.